tohyuting/tp/docs/DeveloperGuide.md

    Upon receiving user's input, `ViewCommandParser#parse` will be invoked.

-   As mentioned in above section, a `ParseException` will be thrown if the values specified for prefixes are invalid (e.g wrong type or does not conform to `TYPE_CONSTRAINTS`.
+   As mentioned in above section, a `ParseException` will be thrown if the values specified for prefixes are invalid (e.g wrong type or does not conform to constraints of the prefixes).

    Any wrong prefixes present will also result in `ParseException`.